 Despite government and Church of England funding there will always be a financial shortfall and if our children are to get the education they deserve then we are going to need to help raise money.
 The school will always have outgoings that need extra funds and this is where the fundraising comes in.

 This fundraising has been spent on building works, coaches to theatre trips, chocolate eggs, ice lollies and hot chocolate at events for the children as well as amazing new reading books and iPads for the classrooms.
 Everything should help towards our children learning and enjoying their school experience as much as possible.

 If you would like to be involved in any of these events, buy a ticket or have some wonderful fundraising ideas of your own then please email email@example.com or better still come along to the next meeting or come to any of the coffee mornings to find out more.

 What’s the next event?

-We don’t currently have any events planned for the 2019/20 school year, but hope to be back organising events in September.
-In the meantime, if you have a fundraising idea, please speak to one of the committee or email firstname.lastname@example.org
+We really excited to be able to organise events again this term and will be releasing dates in the very near future.
+In the meantime if you’d like to donate or if you have a fundraising or event idea, please speak to one of the committee or email firstname.lastname@example.org

 Does your employer offer match funding?
 Do you work for Nationwide?
 Vodafone?